 I liked green as a young child.
-It seemed to be a refreshing color, like the green grass and green trees.
+It seemed a refreshing color, like the green grass and green trees.
 Little did I know then that the color would also mean things like the U.S. dollar.
 Or envy.

-Envy is desire for another’s goods, whether it be possessions, success or talents.
+Envy is desire for another’s goods, whether it be possessions, success, or talents.